dry-python/returns/docs/pages/container.rst

 We also support two special methods to work with "failed" types like ``Failure``:

-- :func:`.fix <returns.primitives.container.Fixable.fix>`
-  is the opposite of ``map`` method that works only when container is in failed state
 - :func:`.rescue <returns.primitives.container.Rescueable.rescue>`
   is the opposite of ``bind`` method that works only when container is in failed state
+- :func:`.fix <returns.primitives.container.Fixable.fix>`
+  transforms error to value (failure became success) that works only when container is in failed state, is the opposite of ``map`` method

 ``fix`` can be used to fix some fixable errors during the pipeline execution: